-In accordance with the Articles of Incorporation the Company should contribute no less than 1% of the profit as employee remuneration and no higher than 3% as directors' remuneration when there is profit for the year.
-However, if the Company has accumulated deficits, the profit should be reserved to offset the deficit.
+The prior Articles of Incorporation stipulated that, if the Company has profit, the profit shall be allocated no less than 1% as employee remuneration and no more than 3% as remunerations for directors.
+However, the Company's accumulated losses shall have been covered first.
 The recipients of shares and cash may include the employees of the Company's affiliated companies who meet certain conditions.

-For the three months ended March 31, 2025 and 2024, the Company estimated its employee remuneration amounted to \$1,050 thousand, \$960 thousand, and directors' remuneration amounted to \$1,050 thousand, \$900 thousand, respectively.
-The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees and directors of each period, multiplied by the percentage of remuneration to employees and directors as specified in the Company's articles.
-These remunerations were expensed under operating expenses for the three months ended March 31, 2025 and 2024.
+For the three months and six months ended June 30, 2025 and 2024, the Company estimated its employee remuneration amounted to \$1,050 thousand, \$960 thousand, \$2,100 thousand, \$1,920 thousand, and directors' remuneration amounted to \$1,050 thousand, \$900 thousand, \$2,100 thousand, \$1,800 thousand, respectively.
+The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees and directors of each period, multiplied by the percentage of remuneration to employees and directors as specified in the Company's Articles.
+These remunerations were expensed under operating expenses for the six months ended June 30, 2025 and 2024.
 If there are any subsequent adjustments to the actual remuneration amounts, the adjustment will be regarded as changes in accounting estimates and will be reflected in profit or loss in the following year.